-IDL, formulated in [21] -they call it IDLOG, which we have abbreviated- is a purely group-based problem that is equivalent to the security against parallel impersonation under key-only attack (PIMP-KOA) of the Schnorr ID scheme.
-A tight GGM bound for IDL was shown by [21], but an AGM reduction DL $\rightarrow$ IDL does not seem to be in the literature; we fill this gap by providing it in Theorem 3.1.
-A (non-tight) standard model DL $\rightarrow$ IDL reduction is in [21], but we slightly improve it in Theorem 3.2.
+IDL, formulated in [11] -they call it IDLOG, which we have abbreviated- is a purely group-based problem that is equivalent to the security against parallel impersonation under key-only attack (PIMP-KOA) of the Schnorr ID scheme.
+A tight GGM bound for IDL was shown by [11], but an AGM reduction DL \rightarrow IDL does not seem to be in the literature; we fill this gap by providing it in Theorem 3.1.
+A (non-tight) standard model DL \rightarrow IDL reduction is in [11], but we slightly improve it in Theorem 3.2.

-Now our chain for BN is DL $\rightarrow$ IDL $\rightarrow$ BN.
+Now our chain for BN is DL \rightarrow IDL \rightarrow BN.
 This chain has length 2.
-Our main result for BN is Theorem 5.1, which shows IDL $\rightarrow$ BN with a tight, standard model reduction.
-Putting this together with our above-mentioned tight DL $\rightarrow$ IDL AGM-reduction of Theorem 3.1, we get our above-mentioned result, namely a tight DL $\rightarrow$ BN AGM-reduction.
-But our tight, standard-model IDL $\rightarrow$ MS-UF reduction says more, namely that BN is as secure as the Schnorr identification scheme, which is valuable in its own right since the latter has withstood cryptanalysis for many years.
+Our main result for BN is Theorem 5.1, which shows IDL \rightarrow BN with a tight, standard model reduction.
+Putting this together with our above-mentioned tight DL \rightarrow IDL AGM-reduction of Theorem 3.1, we get a tight DL \rightarrow BN AGM-reduction.
+Also our tight, standard-model IDL \rightarrow BN reduction says that BN is as secure as the Schnorr identification scheme, which is valuable in its own right since the latter has withstood cryptanalysis for many years.

 We introduce an intermediate, purely group-based problem we call XIDL.
-We show IDL $\rightarrow$ XIDL with a tight AGM reduction (Theorem 3.3) and a (non-tight) standard-model reduction (Theorem 3.2).
+We show IDL \rightarrow XIDL with a tight AGM reduction (Theorem 3.3) and a (non-tight) standard-model reduction (Theorem 3.2).

-Our chain for MuSig is $DL \to IDL \to XIDL \to MuSig$ .
+Our chain for MuSig is $DL \to IDL \to XIDL \to MuSig$.
 This chain has length 3.
-Our main result for MuSig is Theorem 6.1, which shows XIDL $\to$ MuSig with a tight, standard model reduction.
-Putting this together with the rest of the chain, we get our above-mentioned result, namely a tight $DL \to MuSig$ AGM-reduction.
+Our main result for MuSig is Theorem 6.1, which shows $XIDL \to MuSig$ with a tight, standard model reduction.
+Putting this together with the rest of the chain, we get a tight $DL \to MuSig$ AGM-reduction.
 If we are willing to view XIDL as an assumption extending IDL, we can also view MuSig as based tightly on that.